bkantiques/neighborhood-map/README.md

 ## Usage

 Using the geolocation feature may require running the app on a local server.
-Navigate to either the src or dist folder, depending if you want to use production code, and start a local server.
+Navigate to either the src or dist folder, depending on if you want to use production code, and start a local server.
 An example of how to do this, if you have Python 3 installed on your computer and want to use port 8080: